 You should be aware that even the most thorough inspection will not reveal all problems.
-Some areas of a chimney simply are not assessable due to construction of the house.
+Some areas of a chimney simply are not assessable due to the construction of the house.
 Be sure to discuss any specific concerns with your sweep.
 The recommended inspection technique will often be based on your comments and concerns.
 This works similar to a visit to your doctor.
 Your doctor probably doesn’t do an EKG and take a full set of X-rays during every visit.
-However, if you tell the doctor you have chest pains he will perform the tests related to that problem.
+However, if you tell the doctor you have chest pains, they will perform the tests related to that problem.

 Explanation of Inspections

 The inspections of chimneys are an important service offered by Atlanta Chimney Doctor in Acworth, Alpharetta, Atlanta, Kennesaw, Marietta, Roswell, Sandy Springs, and Dallas.
 Chimney inspections come in many forms, and you should be aware that not all inspections are alike.
 At Atlanta Chimney Doctor, we offer professional, affordable inspections that follow the National Fire Protection Association’s (NFPA) recommended inspection procedures.

 NFPA divides the inspection procedure into three levels.
 The circumstances which give rise to the inspection determine what level of inspection is to be conducted.
 A level I inspection is the most basic level of inspection, while level II and level III inspections are progressively more detailed and comprehensive.
 A Level I inspection is completed during each chimney cleaning or sweeping.

 A level I inspection is the recommended level when an evaluation of the chimney system for continued service is needed and the conditions of use are not changing.
 This could include:

 - Routine or annual evaluations of the venting system